 For example, you might say, "I am so excited about the possibility of working as a publishing intern with your organization since it will tap my strong writing, editing, and organizational skills."

-Be on time.
-It's important to be on time, or even a little early, for your job interviews.
+- Be on time.
+It's important to be punctual, or even a little early, for your job interviews.

-Follow up after the interview.
-Follow up after the interview with a thank-you note or email message.
+- Follow up after the interview.
+Send the interviewer a thank-you note or email message.